-- MBS session de-configuration.
+- MBS session deletion.

 NOTE: When the MBS session is deactivated, the shared delivery is not release if there is at least one UE is in connected mode for this MBS session.

 Figure 7.2.2.4-1: Release of shared delivery toward RAN node